The combined thr

 It also presents rich insights and ideas for addressing the combined climate and inequality crisis that 1,293 children in 9 countries in Sub-Saharan Africa shared with us as part of a global listening exercise.
 This process confirmed that children across Africa are witnessing the impacts of the crisis on a daily basis.
 They are calling on leaders in their communities, countries and globally to take urgent action.

 Children participating in the dialogues put particular emphasis on reducing deforestation and planting trees.
-They also stressed the importance of creating decent,
+They also stressed the importance of creating decent, sustainable livelihoods so that lower-income households would not be driven to take up environmentally harmful practices.

 The Joining Forces For All Children in Kenya agencies (ChildFund Alliance, Plan International, Save the Children International, SOS Children’s Villages International, Terre des Hommes International Federation and World Vision International) acknowledges the increasing investments being made by the National and County Governments on programs and projects that contribute to the progressive realization of the rights of all Children in Kenya.